rlschuller/nq/README.md

 # nq

-Natural queries, or nq for short, is a line filter with natural language as the programming interface.
+Natural queries, or nq for short, is a line filter with natural language as the interface.
+It works by prompting a large language model via an openai / ollama API, which means that you can use it with self-hosted LLMs.
+There are no dependencies besides Python (and optionally bubblewrap, see Security), since the queries are POST requests implemented with builtin libraries.

+## Programmatic mode (default)

 Given a program, e.g. 'sum the odd numbers', it prompts an LLM to produce a self-contained Python script that takes data from stdin and prints the answers to stdout.
 Drawing from classical commands such as awk and jq, nq assumes that each line is either a raw value or a JSON formatted entry, e.g.

 one name per line